HapaBox Review

 For a platform shipping physical goods internationally, support is not a nice-to-have.

 Items go missing, packages get damaged, addresses get mistyped.
-Without a license-mandated ADR (alternative dispute resolution) channel, which a UKGC- or MGA-licensed operator would be required to provide, your formal recourse is credit card chargebacks.
+Without a license-mandated ADR (alternative dispute resolution) channel, which a UKGC- or MGA-licensed operators would be required to provide, your formal recourse is credit card chargebacks.
 Not a strong position to negotiate from.

-Honestly, this is the issue that would push me to a competitor for any non-trivial spend.
+This is the issue that would push me to a competitor for any non-trivial spend.
 Not the licensing gap (most of the vertical has it), not the shipping costs (also industry-standard), but the support-quality pattern combined with the unlicensed status combined with the App Store rating.

 Three yellow flags in a row, and the response from the operator on this front has been muted at best.